How to Show Tracer Arrows in Excel (2 Handy Ways)

 Basically, the tracer arrows are the blue line arrows that actually show the relationship between the cells used in a formula.
 There are two types of tracer arrows.
 One is Trace Precedents Arrow and the other is Trace Dependents Arrow.
 Both arrows are important to show the relationship between the cells.
 Here we have discussed how to show these tracer arrows in Excel.

 The Tracer Arrows may be shown in 2 ways one Trace Precedents and the other Trace Dependents.
 These two basically show the relationship between the active cells with the other cells.
 We have discussed 2 ways to show the Tracer Arrows.
-Follow the instruction stated below.
+Follow the instructions stated below.

 1. Selecting Trace Precedents Option